Combined Pill: The FPA Guide

 Not everyone can use the combined pill.

-Your healthcare professional or online service will ask about your own and your family’s medical history to make sure the pill is suitable for you.
-Do mention any illnesses or operations you’ve had and any medicines you’re taking.
+Your healthcare professional or online service will ask about your own and your family’s medical history.
+This is to make sure the pill is OK for you.
+Do mention any medical conditions, allergies or operations you’ve had and any medicines you’re taking.

 The pill may not be suitable for you if: